-If you’re currently receiving Original Medicare, you know there are out-of-pocket expenses like copayments, coinsurances and deductibles that you’re responsible for paying.
+You know Original Medicare has out-of-pocket expenses like copayments, coinsurances, and deductibles that you’re responsible for paying.

 Traditional Medicare only covers 80% of your covered healthcare expenses after deductibles are met.
-Medicare Supplement policies are sometimes called Medigap coverage, these policies help cover what Medicare doesn’t
+Medicare Supplement also called Medigap, helps cover what Medicare doesn’t.

-In other words, these Medigap policies fill the gaps of Original Medicare.
-These plans may cover things like Medicare Part B excess charges, emergency overseas health coverage, or services that Original Medicare doesn’t cover.
+In other words, these Medigap policies fill the gaps in Original Medicare.
+These plans cover things like Medicare Part B excess charges or emergency overseas health coverage.

-Medigap policies are sold by private insurance companies; Medicare pays its share of the Medicare-approved amount for the covered health care expense, then the Medigap policy pays its share.
+Medigap policies are sold by private insurance companies.
+Medicare pays its share for the covered health care expense, then the Medigap policy pays its share.